-k) Prevention of money laundering
+(k) Prevention of money laundering

-In accordance with the current version of the Luxembourg Law of 12 November 2004 on the fight against money laundering and the financing of terrorism, the Luxembourg Law of 13 February 2018 (partially) implementing Directive (EU) 2015/849 of 20 May 2015 on the prevention of money laundering, the Grand-Ducal Regulation of 1 February 2010, Regulation 12-02 of 14 December 2012 and the relevant circulars and regulations of the CSSF, traders according to Article 2 of the Law of 2004 and all the people and companies working in the financial sector are subject to obligations to fight money laundering and the financing of terrorism in order to prevent the use of undertakings for collective investment for money laundering purposes.
+In accordance with the current version of the Luxembourg Law of 12 November 2004 on the fight against money laundering and terrorist financing, the Grand-Ducal Regulation of 1 February 2010, Regulation 12-02 of 14 December 2012 and the relevant circulars and regulations of the Luxembourg Financial Services Supervisory Authority (hereinafter, the "CSSF"), traders according to Article 2 of the Law of 2004 and all the people and companies working in the financial sector are made subject to obligations to fight money laundering and terrorist financing in order to prevent undertakings for collective investment being used for money laundering purposes.
 This also includes the obligation to identify and verify the identity of investors and investments.
 Investors' depositary institutions are required to implement identification and identity verification processes.